 In order to develop oral presentation skills for academic work, workshops for IGCGES will be held.
 Participation is compulsory.
-For the detail, see the below.
+Details are as follows:

-- (1) Student must give a presentation based on research subject once each semester from the second to the fourth semester.
-The theme of the presentation must be based upon what each student has registered at the first of each relevant semester. - (2) Presentation time is about 15 minutes per person and must be conducted in English. - (3) Pending schedules faculty members are recommended to participate in the workshops.
-Students in the general course can also attend.
+- (1) Students must give a presentation based on their research subject in the 2nd semester of their first year.
+The theme of the presentation must be based upon what each student has registered at the first of each relevant semester. - (2) Presentation time is 15 minutes per person and must be conducted in English. - (3) Pending schedules faculty members are recommended to participate in the workshops.
+Students in the general course are encouraged to attend to facilitate dialogue and discussion among students in both programs.

 PH.D.
-CURRICULUM

-Ph.D. in Global Environmental Studies
+CURRICULUM Ph.D. in Global Environmental Studies